rexray/config-generator/README.md

 - Add libStorage Server configuration options

 ## Contribution

+To do local development, utilize `python -m SimpleHTTPServer`.

 Create a fork of the project into your own reposity.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it

 ## Licensing